A Mighty Girl's top picks of books, pretend play toys, science kits, and clothing celebrating doctors and nurses!

 Medical Pretend Play Toys And Science Kits

-This doctor kit features enough medical tools for a whole team of young doctors to play at the same time.
-The sturdy plastic 19-piece set includes stethoscope and pager with realistic sounds, battery operated cell phone, forceps, bandages, thermometer and more.
+This doctor kit from Learning Resources features enough medical tools for a whole team of young doctors to play at the same time!
+The sturdy plastic 19-piece set includes stethoscope and pager with realistic sounds, a battery operated cell phone, plus forceps, bandages, thermometer and more.
 Everything fits into a handy 12" x 14" x 3 ½ " plastic clamp-tight case.
+It's sure to inspire pretend play — and maybe big dreams for the future!

 She can learn about how the body works with this magnetic dress-up doll from Melissa and Doug!
 Place magnets on the body form to help kids visualize the skeleton, the circulatory system, the organs, and more.
 Anatomically correct magnets for both boys and girls are included, perfect for mixed groups.
 It's an excellent choice for the would-be doctor or anatomist on your list!